informalsystems/quint/doc/adr004-effect-system.md

 ### Checking modes

-TODO
+Modes are qualifiers for quint operators that describe an expectation of the user about the effect of that operator.
+We avoid exposing effects to the user, so we use the effect information only to check against the given modes, providing error messages with fix instructions when the given mode is stricter than the inferred effect.

 ### Checking for multiple updates

 Multiple updates of the same state variable are not allowed in quint.
 We check for those after the inferrence process, by scanning the inferred effects in an additional static analysis procedure called `MultipleUpdatesChecker`.
 Previously, we performed this check during unification, but then it was not possible to report meaningful error messages.